pankod/moleculerjs-boilerplate/documentation/docs/cli-usage.md

 >Is service open to outside?

-- If you choose yes, swagger tags added to service file.
+- If you choose yes, cli adds swagger tags to service file.

+>Are you going to have a database?
+ - If yes, it adds `connectionInstance` method and import to service file.

 After answering questions it generates files and set imports which specified at the below.